lnynhi02/lnynhi02/README.md

 🤓 A self-taught Data Engineer who believes that every failed experiment is just another step towards mastery!

-🌱 Continuously expanding my toolkit with *Kafka, Airflow, and Azure*. *MongoDB and Hadoop* are next on the menu!
+🌱 Continuously building on my skills with *Kafka, Airflow, and Azure*. *MongoDB and Hadoop* are next on the menu—because who doesn’t like trying new flavors?

 ❤️‍🔥 Highly enthusiastic about Data Engineering and DataOps, aspiring to reach a Senior level in this field within the next 5 years.